DeweyYihengDu/Microbiome/README.md

 After installing all required packages, you can automatically download the data by executing the `setup.R` script in the `utils` folder.

-# Tidy.py

-+ It is used to choose the sample sequence form a list and diveided the sequences into different .txt.
-+ Use the tool.bat to change the name form `.txt` to `.fasta`.

 ## Contact